EliseAld/CurIBENS/README.md

 On essaie d'évaluer la justesse du clustering sur le dataset de Guo coupé en train et test sets
 - density for each cluster using dbscan (Nathalie)
-- desnity for each cluster w/ own code (both)
+- density for each cluster w/ own code (both)
 - MSE on the clustering identity (Elise)